 October 8, 2022

-• Route: Ribadeo to Lourenzá
+- Route: Ribadeo to Lourenzá

-• Distance: 26.8 kilometers (16.6 miles)
+- Distance: 26.8 kilometers (16.6 miles)

-• Cumulative Distance: 675.3 kilometers
+- Cumulative Distance: 675.3 kilometers

-This easier pace meant I also could have a more leisurely morning and I didn’t need to head out in the dark morning like I’d been doing lately.
+This easier pace meant I also could have a more leisurely morning, and I didn’t need to head out in the dark like I’d been doing lately.
 Instead, I went out to find a cafe at 8 am where I could enjoy a large coffee and toast, and I didn’t begin hiking until half past eight.

 A MANGLED HAT

 Clouds still lingered overhead as I walked out of town.
-It wasn’t actually supposed to rain today, but I’d come to learn to take the forecast with a grain of salt.
+It wasn’t supposed to rain today, but I’d come to learn to take the weather forecast with a grain of salt.
 Every day on (or near) the coast had been a gamble.

 Yet my reason for wanting to avoid the rain this morning was new.
 It was all about my hat.
 I basically destroyed it overnight.
 I’d decided to take my clothes to a local laundromat while I was in town, and I forgot to pull my hat out of the load before I tossed everything into the dryer.

-When I pulled it out of the dryer, the brim was completely warped, with the fabric pulling away from it in some parts and melted in other sections.
-Basically, it was no longer really wearable.
-So now I nothing to keep the rain or the sun off my face!
+Even though I’d selected medium heat to dry my clothes, the commercial dryer at the laundromat must have been working overtime.
+The heat level was more like molten lava.
+And when I pulled my precious white hat out of the dryer, the brim was utterly destroyed.
+The fabric pulled away from it in some areas and melted in others.
+It was no longer wearable.
+So now I have nothing to keep the rain or the sun off my face!

 GALICIA